solutionforest/Inspirecms-core/docs/frontend/Components.md

     {
         // Process and normalize image data
         return collect($images)->map(function ($image) {
-            // If it's just a string/ID, fetch the media asset if (is_string($image) || is_numeric($image)) {
+            if (is_string($image) || is_numeric($image)) {
                 $media = inspirecms_asset()->findByKey($image);
                 if ($media) {